modelsconf2018/modelsconf2018.github.io/registration/index.md

 <br/>
 <br/>

-Prices do NOT include 25% VAT, which will be added by the registration system for EU delegates.
-VAT is added before checkout for EU delegates (and waived for others).
+Prices do NOT include 25%.
+VAT is added before checkout for EU delegates (and not charged for extra-EU delegates).

-**If the bill is paid by an EU VAT registered European organization, it should be able to effectively not pay VAT as your accounting should be able to deduce it locally (enter your tax number during registration).
+If the bill is paid by an EU VAT registered European organization, it should be able to effectively not pay VAT as your accounting should be able to deduce it locally (enter your tax number during registration).

 ## Registrant Types